nhsengland/github-WoW/README.md

 ### License

-Unless stated otherwise, the codebase is released under [the MIT Licence][mit].
+Unless stated otherwise, the codebase is released under [the MIT Licence](https://opensource.org/licenses/MIT).
 This covers both the codebase and any sample code in the documentation.

 _See [LICENSE](./LICENSE) for more information._